w3c-webmob/w3c-webmob-website/Overview.md

 Anybody can join the [publicly archived mailing list](http://lists.w3.org/Archives/Public/public-web-mobile/)
-<public-web-mobile@w3.org> by sending a mail to <public-web-mobile-subscribe@w3.org> with “subscribe” in the subject.
+<public-web-mobile@w3.org> by sending a mail to <public-web-mobile-request@w3.org> with "subscribe" in the subject.

 If you are employed by a [W3C Member](http://www.w3.org/Consortium/Member/List) and want to join this